 Introduction

 The word democracy comes from the Greek demos (the people) and kratos (power or rule).
-In the traditional interpretation it means, “Rule by the people”.
+In the traditional interpretation it means, “Rule by the people”. (citation?)
 The central corner stone of any democracy is the principle that the voters, through their votes, issue a mandate to a small number of people whom they entrust to make decisions on their behalf.
 This is very simple but enormously important concept is the corner stone of Canadian society.
 When voters exercise their franchise, they vote in a rational way for the party who they feel best represents their needs and values.
 (CITE) The support of the citizen base gives the government mandate to rule and acts as an important check on the legislative body.
 When citizens are given the franchise, governments become more liberal, responsive and honest.
-In order to have a government that encompasses and addresses the needs of all sections of a society it is important that the people cast their votes.
-When large portions of the population do not exercise their franchise they run the risk that the ruling party will not address their needs.
-This in turn can create both distrust and a feeling of resentment towards to government.
-This happens because the party in power will provide more support to those who vote for them and who they can count on to reelect them.
-Thus a low voter turnout can be detrimental to a liberal democratic society.
+In order to have a government that encompasses and addresses the needs of all sections of a society, it is important that the people cast their votes.
+When large portions of the population do not exercise their franchise, they run the risk that the ruling party will not address their needs.
+This, in turn, can create both distrust and a feeling of resentment towards the government.
+The party in power will provide more support to those who vote for them and who they can count on to re-elect them.
+Therefore, a low voter turnout can be detrimental to a liberal democratic society.

 In the 2015 election, only 68.5% of Canadians voted.
 (Elections Canada) This number has decreased from a record high in 1958, and has not risen above 70% since 1993.
 (Elections Canada) Figure 1 provides a view of voter turnout since the first Canadian election: